General information on ranking

 Methodology

-EMBA programmes must meet certain criteria to be eligible for The FT Executive MBA Ranking – they must be accredited by either the US’s Association to Advance Collegiate Schools of Business (AACSB) or Europe’s EQUIS.
-The ranking consists of the following 16 indicators:
+EMBA programmes must meet certain criteria to be eligible.
+First, the school must be accredited by either the US’s Association to Advance Collegiate Schools of Business or Europe’s Equis.
+The EMBA must be cohort-based, with students starting and completing the programme together.

-Salary increase (20%) - Average difference in salary between before the EMBA and now.
-Half of this figure is calculated according to the absolute salary increase and half according to the percentage increase relative to pre-EMBA salary.
+Salary increase (17%): average difference in alumni salaries between before the EMBA and now.
+Half of this measure is calculated according to the absolute salary increase and half according to the percentage increase relative to the pre-EMBA salary.

-Career progress (5%) - Calculated according to changes in the level of seniority and the size of company alumni work in now, versus before their EMBA.
+Career progress (6%): calculated according to changes in the level of seniority and the size of the company or organisation alumni work in now versus before their EMBA.

-Work experience (5%) - A measure of pre-EMBA experience according to the seniority of positions held, number of years in each position, company size and overseas work experience.
+Work experience (5%): a measure of the pre-EMBA experience of alumni according to the seniority of positions held, number of years in each position, organisation size and overseas work experience.

-Aims achieved (5%) - The extent to which alumni fulfilled their goals or reasons for doing an EMBA.
+Aims achieved (6%): the extent to which alumni fulfilled their goals or reasons for doing an EMBA.

-Female faculty (4%) - Percentage of female faculty.
+Female faculty (5%): percentage of full-time female faculty.

-Female students (4%) - Percentage of female students on the program.
+Female students (5%): percentage of female students on the programme.

-International faculty (5%) - Calculated according to the diversity of faculty by citizenship and the percentage whose citizenship differs from their country of employment.
+International faculty (5%): calculated according to the diversity of faculty by citizenship and the percentage whose citizenship differs from their location of employment.

-International students (5%) - The percentage of current EMBA students whose citizenship and country of residence differs from the country in which they study, as well as their diversity by citizenship.
+International students (6%): the percentage of current EMBA students whose citizenship differs from the location in which they study, or where the school’s main campus is located, as well as their diversity by citizenship.

-International board (2%) - Percentage of the board whose citizenship differs from the country in which the business school is situated.
+International board (1%): percentage of the board whose citizenship differs from the location in which the business school is situated.

-International course experience (5%) - Percentage of classroom teaching hours that are conducted outside the country in which the business school is situated.
+International course experience rank (5%): based on the percentage of classroom teaching hours, for the recent completing class, that were conducted outside the location in which the business school is situated.
+In-person, virtual and hybrid experiences are included.

-FT research rank (10%) - Calculated according to the number of articles published by a school’s current full-time faculty members in 50 academic and practitioner journals between January 2017 and May 2020.
+FT research rank (10%): calculated according to the number of articles published by a school’s current full-time faculty members in 50 academic and practitioner journals from January 2020 to about May 2023.
 The rank combines the absolute number of publications with the number weighted relative to the faculty’s size.

 For all gender-related criteria, schools with a 50:50 (male/female) composition receive the highest score.